Air drills bring new thrust to India, Germany defense ties – DW – 08/05/2024

 The second phase is scheduled to take place in Jodhpur, in northern Rajasthan state, toward the end of the month and will see the participation of Australia, Bangladesh, Singapore, Greece, the United Arab Emirates and the United States.

-"This exercise aims to strengthen strategic relations with our friends from the international community," IAF's deputy chief Air Marshal AP Singh told reporters in New Delhi last week.
+"This exercise aims to strengthen strategic relations with our friends from the international community," IAF's vice chief Air Marshal AP Singh told reporters in New Delhi last week.

 This also marks the first time the German Air Force will participate in military drills in India.